What Is the Difference Between Marketing vs. Branding

 Good marketing and branding strategies help you attract and keep customers.
 People often use the terms interchangeably, but marketing and branding are different.
-Read on to discover how these two concepts relate and complement each other.
+Read on to discover learn the difference between marketing vs. branding.

 What is marketing?